Planning and running courses: Course leader

 Educational method

-General timetable, course budget and teachers involved
+General schedule, course budget and teachers involved

 A general timetable is required for planning purposes and for the course budget.
 Specify the task and clearly indicate the financial and practical conditions for those involved in the course.